 All of these are suitable to demonstrate your skills for the Intermediate Radio Amateurs exam but see notes on the Ordering page!

 This is a simple Regenerative Tuned Radio Frequency (Regen TRF) receiver design for those just embarking on electronic construction projects; it is also suitable for Radio Club group building projects and as an introduction to short wave radio.
 You should be able to build it in a couple of evenings!
 It has two general coverage bands which can be chosen from MW or around 160m, and around 80m or 40m.
 These are chosen by alternative fittings for the four ready wound inductors.
-Because it is a Regen TRF it is ideal for the powerful broadcast stations of the Medium Wave (and 'short' wave) bands, using Amplitude Modulation, which can be easily heard with a short aerial; so start by building it for the MW as a good confidence booster!
-Because it is a Regen TRF it can also copy the common modes of Morse, and phone Single Sideband.
+Because it is a Regen TRF it is ideal for the powerful broadcast stations of the Medium Wave (and the 'short' wave) bands, using Amplitude Modulation, which can be easily heard with a short aerial; so start by building it for the MW as a good confidence booster!
+Because it is a Regen TRF it can also copy the common modes of Morse, and phone Single Sideband used by amateur radio enthuisiasts.
 It has three controls - the Main tuning, and RF gain control and the Regen control.
 It uses four transistors arranged as an RF amp, the regen stage and two for the audio amplifier.
 The audio amplifier is designed specifically for modern 32R stereo phones which turn the RX on when plugged in and there is also very smooth control of the critical point of oscillation.
 The kit includes 5m of aerial wire for an initial 'throw-out' aerial which is usually enough for MW reception.
 The price is 19 GBP.

 The Yeo Mk 2 DC RX

 This is an entry level direct conversion receiver intended for serious communication use!
 It starts as a single band RX for any single band in the group 20 to 80m.
 The receiver stages have a double tuned RF bandpass filter that feeds into a JFET mixer with the Local Oscillator signal coming from its own separate Variable Frequency Oscillator (VFO) that runs at the desired band frequency; the VFO tuning is adjusted by the Main PolyVaricon control with a DC pot Fine tuning control acting on a tuning diode.
 With a suitable transmitter (such as the Isle), the Fine control can be automatically centred during transmission so that it can be used as RIT on either sideband to obtain the desired beat note.
 The mixer feeds an audio pre-amplifier (with phone bandwidths) followed by the AF gain control, or a narrow humped low pass audio filter for CW selected by toggle switch.
 The output of the AF gain control feeds the audio power amplifier which can drive phones or a low impedance loud speaker.
 It can be used in this form with a simple 'crystal' controlled CW transmitter like the Isle; however to avoid chirp when using a VFO that also drives the transmitter, you need to use the Mini Mix kit.
 This uses the Yeo's VFO (altered to near 5 MHz) for mixing with a crystal derived signal; followed by filtering for the desired band so that it can now provide VFO operation of the RX and TX.
 This combination can also provide the LO signals for 20, 40 and 80m reception with a Yeo Extra Bands kit - see the Intermediate section.
-The Yeo will also work with the Axe phone Double Sideband transmitter sown below.
+The Yeo will also work with the Axe phone Double Sideband transmitter shown below.
 The Yeo needs a nominal 12 volt supply.
 The main PCB is 100 mm square with PCB front panel for the essential controls as shown below.
-The RX PCB is also drilled for a TR relay when there is not space for it on the TX PCB!
+The RX PCB is also drilled for a TR relay when there is not space for it on any associated TX PCB!
 The price of the single band Yeo Mk 2 is GBP 27, or with the Mini Mix kit the price is GBP 42.

 The Isle CW TX